 How can we accept that children are classified according to the ability of learning?

-We need to stop, letting other people tell us what a child needs, when often the one element that is needed is ‘giving the time’ yet that is neglected and seen as non-existing?
+We need to stop, to let other people tell us what a child needs, when often the one element that is needed is ‘giving the time’ and that is neglected and seen as non-existing?

 How can that be?